Increased Assistance and Payment Options

-- Your family's net income must have decreased by 10% or more from the amount used to calculate your current level of coverage, and
+- Your family's income must have gone down by 10% or more compared to your net income from two years ago, and

 - You will need to provide acceptable documentation to support your income information.

 To estimate if you are eligible for an income review, see page 2 of the Income Review Application (PDF).

 If you are eligible, complete the application and send with copies of your supporting documents to: